Have you committed an offence? What is the penalty?

 • reverse.

 An analogous form of appeal is an appeal.
 Unlike an appeal, however, it is lodged against a decision of a central government body, ministry or other central administrative authority.
-These are less common in the field of misdemeanours.
+In the field of misdemeanours, these are less frequent.

 Tip: We discuss how to defend yourself against a decision in an administrative procedure in more detail in our next article.